I think we’re all guilty of harassment

 Often the accused offenders are celebrities or politicians – people who can be publicly shamed.
-Of course rarely does the bus driver or fast-food manager or someone in a low-profile position make national headlines if they have behaved badly.
+Of course, rarely does the bus driver or fast-food manager or someone in a low-profile position make national headlines if they behaved badly.

-After I wrote about it in this column, I also talked about it on the radio and it led to a bigger discussion.
+I recently spoke on this subject on the radio and it led to a bigger discussion.

 “I bet you have sexually harassed someone at some point in your life,” someone said to me.
 I thought about it for a moment.
 My reaction was, “I guess I have.
 I think we all have.”